Paula Franzese: Teaching

 Franzese was featured as one of the 26 best law teachers in the nation in the book What the Best Law Teachers Do and has been named as an Exemplary Teacher by the American Association of Higher Education.
 In 2019, the Seton Hall Student Bar Association's Professor of the Year Award was renamed the Paula A. Franzese Professor of the Year Award in her honor after she won the award 10 times.
 Franzese was recognized as one of twenty Inspiring Women in Education by SheKnows media for her volunteer efforts teaching middle school students civics and has presented on education as a human right at the UN International Human Rights Summit.
 Franzese pioneered the cause of law-related and civic education during her tenure as President of the Justice Resource Center, the largest non-profit provider of law-related and civic education for grades four through twelve.
 Franzese also lectured for ten years at BarBri, a bar-exam preparation firm, serving as its national lecturer on property law.

-Franzese urges that law professors emphasize a "conceptual, contextual and empathetic understanding."
-Franzese encourages law students to have empathy with others as a way of better understanding the law and becoming more effective lawyers.
 At Seton Hall Law, she is the director of The Leadership Fellows Program.
 The Program includes "a distinguished speakers series, mentoring component and opportunities for experiential learning that include implementation of a community-based leadership project."
 She has written on the benefits of a J.D. degree and reasons to go to law school.